 Why should you learn how to make your own bean sprouts?
 Because sprouting your own beans can be a fun and easy way to eat healthier and reduce your carbon footprint!
-Limiting consumption of animal-based foods is a great start to sustainable, healthy eating.
+Limiting the consumption of animal-based foods is a great start to sustainable, healthy eating.
 You can use this bean sprouting method for most dried beans as well as several varieties of seeds.

 Choose small beans or seeds to sprout

 Larger beans have a greater tendency to go bad before they sprout.
-Mung beans are the most commonly used bean for sprouting although alfalfa seeds, lentils and many other beans and seeds will also work.
-You can find these in health food stores, grocery stores or even purchase them online.
+Mung beans are the most commonly used bean for sprouting although alfalfa seeds, lentils, and many other beans and seeds will also work.
+You can find these in health food stores, and grocery stores or even purchase them online.

 Clean a glass jar in hot, soapy water

 You can use a mason jar with holes poked in the lid or any other type of jar that you have covered with cheesecloth held in place with an elastic band.
 Of course, you can buy special seed sprouting systems, but they are expensive and rather unnecessary.
 One alternative is to buy mason jar strainer lids.
 They will make draining the water fast and easy.